Boeing 737 MAX 8 groundings spread around the world

 NEW ZEALAND'S CIVIL AVIATION AUTHORITY

-The regulator suspended MAX aircraft from flying to or from the country, saying Fiji Airways would be the only airline affected. ]
+The regulator suspended MAX aircraft from flying to or from the country, saying Fiji Airways would be the only airline affected.]

 S7 AIRLINES